jtdaugherty/brick/README.md

 `brick` is a Haskell terminal user interface (TUI) programming toolkit.
-To use it, you write a pure function that describes how your user interface should look based on your current application state and you provide a state transformation function to handle events.
+To use it, you write a pure function that describes how your user interface should be drawn based on your current application state and you provide a state transformation function to handle events.

 `brick` exposes a declarative API.
 Unlike most GUI toolkits which require you to write a long and tedious sequence of "create a widget,